SANKARAMDAS/Job-Finder/README.md

 👉 Implement AI: For accurate results and user Xp

-👉 Advanced Rate Limiting and Bot Protection: with Arcjet that helps you secure the Signup/Signin.
+👉 Advanced Rate Limiting and Bot Protection: with Auth0, which helps you secure the Signup/Signin.

 👉 Database Modeling: Models and relationships using MongoDB & Mongoose.